Skip to Main Content

 Yellow background with blue text saying Interlibrary loans placing a request, next to a cartoon book.

 Most members of the University of Sunderland are eligible to use our interlibrary loan service.
-Requests can be placed via Library Search by completing a short form.

-Confirm that the material is not available by searching Library Search, ensuring you are signed in to view complete results.
-Some materials may also be available freely online, such as review papers, open-access journals, and government publications.
-We are not able to process requests for items we already have our collections or subscriptions, either in print or electronic.
+Before you place a request for an interlibrary loan, please confirm that the material is not available by searching Library Search, ensuring you are signed in to view complete results.
+We are not able to process requests for items we already have in our collections or subscriptions, either in print or electronically, or which are available open access.
+Unless you are looking for a specific paper, please consider making maximum use of the materials already in our collections and subscriptions, or those that are available open access.

 If the material you need is a print book or e-book, consider suggesting the title for purchase through our Suggest a Book scheme.